 - Army Equipping Reuse Working Group (AERWG) (

-- Army Equipping Roles, Responsibilities, Procedures, and Authorities
+- Army Equipment Allocation and Distribution: Roles, Responsibilities, Procedures and Authorities (RRPA)

 - Army Equipping Guidance

 - 2016 Army Equipment Program

 - Defense Budget Priorities and Choices FY 2014